exercism/v3/languages/cpp/exercises/concept/numbers/.docs/after.md

 ### Integer literals

-Integer values can have different written form - "literal" that helps create integer numbers in different notations.
+Integer values can be written using several different notations.

 - `10` - decimal number
 - `010` - octal number